Global Burden of Crop Loss

 What is this project doing?

-The Global Burden of Crop Loss (GBCL) is an initiative aiming to support plant health by providing actionable estimates of crop losses to inform decision making locally, nationally and globally.
+The Global Burden of Crop Loss (GBCL) aims to support plant health by providing actionable estimates of crop losses to inform decision making locally, nationally and globally.

 Results